 The rationale behind the SPC ruling, is that the arbitration clause cannot directly exclude the court's inherent jurisdiction to hear antitrust cases.
-It further explained that AML 2008 stipulates expressly that monopoly-related cases are to be resolved either through civil litigation or by administrative authorities.
-95 AML 2008 does not make a reference to arbitration.
+It further explained that AML 2008 stipulates expressly that monopoly-related cases are to be resolved either through civil litigation or by administrative authorities.AML 2008 does not make a reference to arbitration.
 In furtherance of its reasoning, the SPC referred to Arbitration Law 2017 that a People's Court has jurisdiction over a dispute on the ground that:

-- one of the parties has already filed its claims in a court: and - 2) the dispute is not related to contractual rights or other property rights.96
+- 1) one of the parties has already filed its claims in a court; and - 2) the dispute is not related to contractual rights or other property rights.

 The SPC blocks the arbitration of competition claims, partly due to the lack of explicit provisions covered by the scope of arbitration of China Arbitration Law 2017.
 Plausibly, civil disputes caused by monopolistic behaviour are disputes between the two equal parties, the issue of which is tort liability.97 Antimonopoly disputes are ostensibly usually viewed as a public policy matter.98 Following the reasoning of standing and eligibility, a paradoxical approach seems to be that public enforcement is to be implemented by antitrust authority and private enforcement by Chinese courts or arbitration tribunals.
 Impliedly, antimonopoly disputes between contractual parties with equal standing are thus out of the arbitrable scope enshrined in China Arbitration Law 2017.
-99 As such, the absence of existing provisions explicitly allows antitrust disputes to be settled via arbitration, which plausibly leads to the invalidity of the arbitration clauses.
+As such, the absence of existing provisions explicitly allows antitrust disputes to be settled via arbitration, which plausibly leads to the invalidity of the arbitration clauses.
 Hereby, it should not exclude the court's jurisdiction over disputes concerning horizontal monopoly agreements.

 The scope of review for statutory claims is, prime facie, the same as those arbitrated claims.
 The enforcement relies primary on regulatory agencies.
 There is no explicit legal provision on arbitration, as an ADR for antitrust disputes.
 The current law does not expressly exclude arbitration from being used for antitrust dispute resolution.
-AML 2008 provides that one party shall be liable for the damage where another party suffers loss due to the underlying monopolistic conduct, 100 but does not explicitly stipulate that only the courts have jurisdiction over antitrust disputes.
+AML 2008 provides that one party shall be liable for the damage where another party suffers loss due to the underlying monopolistic conduct, but does not explicitly stipulate that only the courts have jurisdiction over antitrust disputes.
 In particular, art.50 of the AML does not exclude the feasibility of arbitrary dispute resolution.
 Another three provisions define the scope of arbitrable

-O Siyou Zhou, "Arbitrability of Competition Claims in China-A Case Study of the EU, US and China" Leiden Law Blog (16 December 2019).

-91 Alexandra K. Theobald, "Mandatory Antitrust Law and Multiparty International Arbitration" (2016) 37 University of Pennsylvania Journal of International Law 1059,

-Huili v Shell (Supreme People's Court, No.47, 29 August 2019)

-94 Michael Scodro, "Deterrence and Implied Limits on Arbitral Power" (2005) 55 Duke Law Journal 547, 607.

-95 AML 2008 arts 10, 50
+- Alexandra K. Theobald, "Mandatory Antitrust Law and Multiparty International Arbitration" (2016) 37 University of Pennsylvania Journal of International Law 1059, 1089. - Huili v Shell (Supreme People's Court, No.47, 29 August 2019) - China Arbitration Law 2017 art.2. - Michael Scodro, "Deterrence and Implied Limits on Arbitral Power" (2005) 55 Duke Law Journal 547, 607. - 95 AML 2008 arts 10, 50. - China Arbitration Law 2017 art.2.

-97 Hannah Buxbaumt, "The Private Attorney General in a Global Age: Public Interests in Private International Antitrust Litigation" (2001) 26 The Yale Journal of International matters, 101 none of which negates the arbitrability of antitrust issues.
-In addition, art.2 of the Arbitration Law 2017 provides that:

-Daniel Crane, "The Tempting of Antitrust: Robert Bork and the Goals of Antitrust Policy" (2014) 79 Antitrust Law Journal 835, 853.
+99 China Arbitration Law 2017 art.2.